 We are aware that understanding the intricacies of medical insurance can be difficult.
 Our staff can help answer general questions regarding insurance plans, but ultimately it is your responsibility to know the specifics of your health insurance plan.
 You are expected to satisfy any co-payment obligations required by your insurance carrier at the time services are provided to you.
 If you are unable to pay a required co-payment amount at the time of your visit, and you are insured through a commercial carrier, we reserve the right to send you a bill for an amount equal to the co-payment amount due, plus a $10 administrative fee.

 For patients with a PPO plan, please check to make sure that we participate with your plan.
 If we are in-network, we will bill your primary and secondary insurance carriers.
 You are responsible for deductibles and percent payment as stipulated by your plan.
 If we do not participate in your plan, we can see you on an out-of-network basis.
 Review your plan coverage for out-of-network benefits.

 Patients with an HMO plan, patients are responsible for obtaining a referral for office visits and procedures.
 If you do not have a referral that is current, you cannot be seen in the office unless you assume financial responsibility for the services provided.
 Our staff may be able to assist you in obtaining a referral when needed.
 We will bill your insurance carrier.

 Our practice participates in the Medicare program.
 Patients are responsible for deductibles and 20% of contracted amounts.
-Our practice does not participate in any Medicare replacement plans, commonly known as Medicare Advantage Plans, at this time.
+Our practice participates with some Medicare replacement plans commonly known as Medicare Advantage Plans.

 We attempt to answer all calls with a live person during regular business hours.
 After hours we utilize an answering service.
 An on-call physician is available seven days a week, 24 hours a day for emergency calls.
 Please do not leave urgent messages in a voicemail or on the answering machine.
 All urgent messages need to be addressed by our office staff or the on-call physician.